CristianQiu/Unity-URP-Volumetric-Light/README.md

 # About

 * Render graph support for Unity 6.
 Compatibility mode is also supported.
-* Supports directional lights, point lights, and spot lights, including shadows and cookies for all of them.
+* Support for directional lights, point lights, and spot lights, including shadows and light cookies for all of them.
 * Seamlessly integrated into URP volume system.
 * Single pass VR rendering support.
 This is verified by users, since I do not work on VR.
 If you find any VR specific issue contact me and I will try to help.
 Multipass is not supported.